TICkGRAh/google-news-scraper-2021/README.md

 ## Usage

+To start using scraper simply launch terminal and locate to the root folder.

-Scraping news for keyword nike in japanase language:
+Example of scraping news for keyword nike in japanase language:

 ![](project_screenshots/google-news-scraper-example.png)

-For all the available `ISO 639-1` code representations of locations check [Language Codes](https://github.com/scrapewalrus/google-news-scraper-2021/blob/main/iso-lang-codes.json)
+For all the available `ISO 639-1` code representations of locations check [Language Codes](https://github.com/scrapewalrus/google-news-scraper-2021/blob/main/iso-lang-codes.json) file.

 ## List of commands